thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 integer whereby negative values represent callers from the NSPE and where positive IDs represent callers from the SPE.
 The value 0 is not permitted.

-An alternative system may define its own definition of client ID values.

 For an example definition of client IDs, see the PSA Firmware Framework {{PSA-FF}}.

 It is essential that this claim is checked in the verification process to